Insights / Six Dos and Don’ts for Outsourcing Big Data Analytics

-Six Dos and Don’ts for Outsourcing Big Data Analytics
+Six Dos and Don’ts for Big Data Analytics Outsourcing

 Do: Give Consultants a Trial Run

-While you hired somebody to analyze your big data, that doesn’t necessarily mean that you’re stuck with them forever.
+While you hire somebody to analyze your big data, that doesn’t necessarily mean that you’re stuck with them forever.
 You should be mindful of vendors wanting you to take a huge gamble on a new system or requiring you to commit to a yearlong plan.

-StubHub CMO Ray Elias advises businesses to “stay away from big data advisors pushing traditional big consulting projects.
+Former StubHub CMO Ray Elias advises businesses to “stay away from big data advisors pushing traditional big consulting projects.
 Find a third party who can integrate with your team and add value to what you’re already pursuing.”

-When hiring consultants, find a partner that can assist with your smaller, current projects, and before long, you should start to see noticeable results.
+When hiring consultants, find a partner who can assist with your smaller, current projects, and before long, you should start to see noticeable results.
 This method helps to build trust between you and your consultants, after which you can decide if you want to keep them on for longer-term projects.

 Don’t: Employ Data Aggregators